What is a First MTP Medial Capsulorrhaphy?

-A cut is made on the inside of the big toe joint.
-The inflamed fluid sac (bursa) between the skin and bone is removed.
-The bony prominence at the big toe joint is shaved to remove the painful bump.
-If any other bony correction is needed, this is done
+Your foot and ankle orthopaedic surgeon makes a cut on the inside of the big toe joint.
+They will remove the inflamed fluid sac (bursa) between the skin and bone, and shave the bony prominence at the big toe joint to remove the painful bump.
+A bony correction procedure is done

 at the same time.
 If the joint lining that covers the big toe joint has stretched out over time, this will be tightened.
-The orthopaedic foot and ankle surgeon does this by cutting out a section of loose tissue and stitching it back together in a
+Your surgeon does this by cutting out a section of loose tissue and stitching it back together in a

 A dressing will be applied by your orthopaedic surgeon in the surgery room, and you will be given a surgical shoe or boot.
-You must avoid putting weight on the foot or only put weight on the heel for a period of time determined by your surgeon.
+You must avoid putting weight on your foot or only put weight on your heel for a period of time determined by your surgeon.
 Stitches

 exercises to maintain flexibility and avoid stiffness and may order physical therapy depending on your recovery.

 Also note that swelling and trouble fitting into a regular shoe are very common after foot surgery and may be a challenge for three to six months depending on the complexity of the surgery.
 Compression stockings and physical therapy can be helpful in

 Risks and Complications

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 The soft tissue procedure is a relatively safe surgery with few complications.
 However, even when bunion surgery is performed correctly, the bunion can return, or the toe can go the opposite direction.
 The toe is commonly stiff after a bunion procedure